 - BLOG: To know Sheryl Glatt and Kidney Disease

-First Place: Drugs, money, glory: Is cancer beating cardiovascular disease?; Pauline Bartolone, Catherine Stifter, Joe Barr, Capital Public Radio
+First Place: Dealing with diabetes; Pauline Bartolone, Catherine Stifter, Joe Barr, Capital Public Radio

 It's estimated that about 25 million adults in the United States have diabetes, a disease that's preventable in most cases.
 Diabetes is hitting hardest in communities of color, where access to health care and health choices can be limited by income, education and geography.
 This 54-minute radio broadcast and associated multimedia web page examines how three ethnic communities in California are dealing with diabetes and how culturally-based approaches to health care are lengthening and saving lives.